Resonance interaction energy between two entangled atoms in a photonic bandgap environment

-The resonance interaction, however, requires the system be prepared in an entangled state and that the coherence of this state be preserved over a sufficiently long time.
-This makes extremely difficult its observation.
-In fact, this quantum correlated state is a very fragile state, and the coherent superposition can be easily destroyed by the influence of the environment and by spontaneous emission.
-As far as we know, there are not yet direct observations of this interaction and the resulting interatomic force.
+However, the resonance interaction requires the system be prepared in an entangled state and that the coherence of this state be preserved over a sufficiently long time: this makes it extremely difficult to observe.
+In fact, this quantum correlated state is very fragile, and the coherent superposition can be easily destroyed by the influence of the environment and by spontaneous emission.
+As far as we know, there has not yet been any direct observation of this interaction and the resulting interatomic force.
 A somehow related effect, the coherent dipolar-induced exchange of excitation (F\"{o}rster resonance), has been recently observed for a system of two Rydberg atoms in the short-distance regime \cite{Ravets-Labuhn14}.
 It is thus a fundamental issue to investigate setups that could allow observation and measurement of the resonance force, an elusive quantum coherent phenomenon, in particular in the long-distance regime.
-We propose that an appropriate environment around the quantum emitters (atoms, molecules or quantum dots), preserving the correlated atomic state for a sufficiently long time, could be exploited in order to observe and measure for the first time the resonance force between two quantum emitters.
+We propose that an appropriate environment around quantum emitters (atoms, molecules or quantum dots), could preserve the correlated atomic state for a sufficiently long time and could therefore be exploited to observe and measure the resonance force between two quantum emitters for the first time.

-Observation of the resonance force, in particular in the retarded large-distance regime, would be an important confirmation of an effect due to a quantum coherence property of the system.
-It could be also relevant in different physical processes and also in other fields, such as biology.
+The observation of the resonance force, in particular in the retarded large-distance regime, would be an important confirmation of an effect due to the quantum coherence of the system.
+It could also be relevant in different physical processes and in other fields, such as biology.
 For example, the possible fundamental role of resonant interactions in long-distance biomolecular recognition has been recently argued \cite{Preto-Pettini15}.
-An analogous interaction has been shown for two impurities (adatoms) embedded in a semiconductor quantum wire, mediated by the exchange of an electron in the continuum band of the wire \cite{Tanaka-Passante13,Yang-Yang16}.
+An analogous interaction, mediated by the exchange of an electron in the continuum band of the wire, has been shown for two impurities (adatoms) embedded in a semiconductor quantum wire \cite{Tanaka-Passante13,Yang-Yang16}.